-The tool allows to track lots of variables from the convenience of a single platform, like number of visitors to your site, time spent by individual visitor, the route taken by a visitor to land on a particular page, number of pages they visit, their device details, operating system they are using, the screen resolution, and so on.
+The tool allows to track lots of variables from the convenience of a single platform, like the number of visitors to your site, time spent by an individual visitor, the route taken by a visitor to land on a particular page, number of pages they visit, their device details, the operating system they are using, the screen resolution, and so on.

-It is better to install and use Google analytics to monitor visitor behavior and make relevant changes to your site to improve its usability and experience, rather than hoping that your website passes below the Google radar (which in all likelihood, is not going to happen).
+It is better to install and use Google Analytics to monitor visitor behavior and make relevant changes to your site to improve its usability and experience, rather than hoping that your website passes below the Google radar (which in all likelihood, is not going to happen).

 6. Trust and Authority

-However, it was vital to high ranking scores even before that and more important now.
+However, it was vital to high ranking scores even before that, and more important now.
 Currently, health and financial niches place major ranking stock in trust and authority.
 However, the other niches are soon to follow with multiple Google updates lined up.

-Google places visitor experience at the forefront and it is going to take a lot of trust for them to rank a site which has information (or products) with the potential to hurt or damage a visitor’s financial well-being and health.
+Google places visitor experience at the forefront and it is going to take a lot of trust for them to rank a site that has information (or products) with the potential to hurt or damage a visitor’s financial well-being and health.